carmenrobres/portfolio/docs/term3/05-DesignEthics.md

 **Overall, this seminar provided a solid foundation in technology ethics, which will inform my ongoing exploration of identity, technology, and privacy in a world of pervasive surveillance.
 Balancing the benefits gained from technology with the loss of privacy incurred by sharing our data remains a complex issue that I will continue to delve into throughout my master's studies.**

+## Learning Outcomes
+**Self-Assessment: 8.5**

+These are the key takeaways from the class that I want to explore further:

+>Philosophy of Technology: Understanding how technology reflects societal values and beliefs, and its implications.

+> Ethics in Design: Exploring the ethical considerations in design, especially how design influences behavior and societal norms.

+> Regulation of AI: Delving deeper into the ethical and practical aspects of regulating AI, including fairness, consequences, and the broader societal impacts.

 ## Ethical Implications of Apple Health App